wureset-tools/docs/README.md

 ## Credits

-This project is a project developed and maintained by [Manuel Gil](https://github.com/ManuelGil).
+This project is developed and maintained by [Manuel Gil](https://github.com/ManuelGil).

 ## License